 There are a few different tools that fitness professionals use for SMR: a foam roller, a massage stick, and a lacrosse ball are the most common.

 A handheld massage stick can help with quads, IT bands, and is handy for travel.
-Some athletes swear by a massage gun, but I don’t own one myself.
-My chiropractor has used it on my tight neck/upper back muscles with amazing results though, so I may get one soon!
+We just recently got a massage gun, and it’s pretty amazing.
+My chiropractor has used it on my tight neck/upper back muscles with amazing results though, so I had to have one for home!

 Have you ever tried foam rolling or SMR?
 Has it helped your performance in your workouts?
 Share your thoughts below!

 Get more home workouts and fitness tips here!